 We can start analyzing a network map by examining its centrality and clustering metrics.
-Here is some of the concepts for reading and analyzing networks in a single image.
+Here are some of the concepts for reading and analyzing networks in a single image.

 Who are the most important actors and what are their locations in the network?
 Centrality measure is not just the number of connections an actor has.
 The question is rather how a bridge role a node has between clusters, and how close it is to other members of the network.
-Who are the connectors, leaders, who bridges, who isolates.
-What is the position of actors within clusters, who are in the core of the network, and who are on the periphery?
+Who are the connectors, leaders, who bridge, who isolates?
+What is the position of actors within clusters, who are at the core of the network, and who are on the periphery?

 What organic groups or clusters exist in a network?
 Discovering clusters of nodes, which have more connections to one another than they do to outsiders.
 You can name the clusters by looking at who is in it.
 The structural holes between the clusters as well as the bridges between them are as important as the clusters themselves.

 Which actors are alike?
 Determining actors who play a similar role and have similar positions.
 They show us alternative paths, as well as redundancy in the network.
 Refers to the extent to which actors have a common set of linkages to other actors in the system.